Betaworks

 Seed Round in 2014

-Yo is a mobile communication application that offers a straightforward and efficient single-tap communication tool.
-The application allows users to connect with their favorite brands through notifications and enables them to notify Instagram followers about new posts.
-Additionally, users can inform friends about events and share their location with minimal effort, requiring just two taps.
-This design prioritizes simplicity, making it easy for individuals to stay connected with their social circles and receive updates from their preferred brands.
+Yo is a mobile communication application that offers a straightforward and efficient single-tap zero character communication tool.
+This application allows users to connect easily by sending notifications from their favorite brands and enables them to inform their Instagram followers about new posts.
+Additionally, Yo facilitates the sharing of event notifications and location details with friends using just two taps.
+By simplifying communication, Yo aims to enhance user interactions in a fast-paced digital environment.

 Context app